chromium/chromium/docs/updater/functional_spec.md

 Refer to chrome/updater/protos/omaha\_settings.proto for more details.

-Policies may be set by platform-specific means (group policy on Windows, managed preferences on macOS), or by communication with the device management server.
+Policies may be set by platform-specific means (Group Policy on Windows, Managed Preferences on macOS), or by communication with the device management server.

 For device management, the enterprise policies for Google applications are downloaded from the device management server periodically and stored at a fixed